Close Menu

 How to Practice:

-• Sit in a comfortable position and take a few deep breaths.
+• Find a comfortable place to sit and take a few deep breaths.

 For more details on loving-kindness meditation, read this Greater Good Science Center article.